caspervg/SC4Devotion-LEX-API/User.md

 No

 ### Parameters
-- activation_key: secret key that is used to activate the account
+- activation_key: String - secret key that is used to activate the account

 ### Response
 - 403 Forbidden: not a valid activation key or the user is already activate